 Go on a sunset hike

-Longer days mean it’s easier to get out hiking after work and getting outdoors has to be the among every locals’ favourite Vancouver activities.
+Longer days mean it’s easier to get out hiking after work and getting outdoors has to be among every locals’ favourite Vancouver activities.

 Pack some dinner and a headlamp (as well as your other 10 essentials) and you’re reading to catch an incredible sunset.
 The hike to St Mark’s Summit is great if you’re a pretty fast hiker.
 Otherwise, you can catch the sunset from Bowen Lookout which is quite possibly my favourite easy hike near Vancouver.